 If your work history qualifies you to receive SSD benefits, the Oklahoma Department of Rehabilitation Services takes over your claim and determines your medical eligibility—or whether or not your condition meets the SSA’s definition of a disability.

 If your claim is denied at the initial level, you may still be entitled to benefits.
-Our SSD lawyers can review the details of your claim and file an appeal on your behalf.
+Our Oklahoma Social Security Disability lawyers can review the details of your claim and file an appeal on your behalf.

 You Can Afford Help